KaruneshT1/KaruneshT1/README.md

   Hi, I am an Engineering student from India.
-  I’m interested in Software Development and projects.
-I’m learning Web Development currently...
+  I’m interested in Software Development.
+I’m learning Cloud Computing currently...

 <!---
 KaruneshT1/KaruneshT1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.